Joseph Baldi: Attempted murder, imprisonment and release

-Due to his history of mental illness, Baldi was remanded at the Mid-Hudson Psychiatric Hospital in Beacon to undergo counseling while awaiting his trial.
+Due to his history of mental illness, Baldi was remanded to the Mid-Hudson Psychiatric Hospital in Beacon to undergo treatment while awaiting his trial.
 He stayed there until November 30, when he was moved back to Creedmoor.
-In December 1971, he was officially indicted for the aforementioned charges by a grand jury in Queens, but due to the fact that the attorney's office was not notified of his transfer to Creedmoor and the subsequent failure of the institution to be notified of his indictment, he was released a little over a month later on January 21, 1972.
+In December 1971, he was officially indicted for the aforementioned charges by a grand jury in Queens, but because the attorney's office was not notified of his transfer to Creedmoor and the subsequent failure of that institution to be notified of his indictment, he was released a little over a month later on January 21, 1972.

 New murders and arrest

-Less than two months after his release, Baldi resumed his criminal activities, escalating the violence in his attacks.
+Less than two months after his release, Baldi resumed his criminal activities, escalating the violence of his attacks.
 On March 18, he entered an apartment in Jamaica through a first-story window, going into the bedroom of 17-year-old Camille Perniola.
 A mentally disabled teenager who lived with her parents, Perniola was stabbed to death in her sleep, and her assailant fled before her parents could catch a glimpse of him.

 On April 13, Baldi broke into the ground-floor apartment of 21-year-old secretary Clara Toriello, who had recently been engaged to a policeman.
 Despite the fact that she shared the apartment with three family members, Baldi managed to stab her four times in the back and neck after he found her lying in her bed.
 After killing her, he tore off her bra and panties and then slashed them to shreds.
 The final attack came on June 17, when Baldi entered an apartment near his rooming house in Jamaica, stabbing 15-year-old Deborah "Debbie" Januszko in the chest.
 The girl staggered into her parents' bedroom, exclaiming that she had just been stabbed, but before help could arrive, she succumbed to her injuries.

-A few days after her murder, some of Januszko's classmates reported to police that they had been stalked by a tall, thin, dark-haired man, matching the description of other women who had reported similar incidents.
+A few days after her murder, some of Januszko's classmates reported to police that they had been stalked by a tall, thin, dark-haired man, matching the description given by other women who had reported similar incidents.
 On June 21, two detectives from the Queens Homicide Squad, Donald Parker and Michael Walsh, stopped a man matching that description while he was walking down the street.
-The man, Joseph Baldi, agreed to accompany them to the police station, and not long after, he told that he "might have hurt" Januszko.
-Further inquiries uncovered that Baldi was also wanted for an attempted murder of a police officer, and he would eventually be charged with the other three murders, to which he had made passing references in some of his confessions.
+The man was Baldi and he agreed to accompany them to the police station, and not long after, he told that he "might have hurt" Januszko.
+Further inquiries uncovered that Baldi was also wanted for an attempted murder of a police officer.
+He was eventually charged with the other three murders, to which he had made passing references in some of his confessions.